uprev-mrt/MrT-Meta/docs/pages/adding_modules/creating_the_module.rst

     requires: []

 Once you have the basic module added, you can begin adding code.
 The modules structure will vary based on what type of module it is.
-See below for specifics when adding a ``Platform`` , ``Device``, or ``Utility`` module
+See below for specifics when adding a :ref:`Platform <adding_platforms>` , :ref:`Device <adding_devices>` , or :ref:`Utility <adding_utilities>` module

 .. _uprev-mrt : https://bitbucket.org/uprev/uprev-mrt/src/master/